-Our classification method utilizes "boosting".
-Boosting seeks to boost the accuracy of weak (or base) classifiers-the general idea is to assign each classifier a weight and evaluate the goodness of their aggregate response (Freund, 1995; Mitchell, 1997; Schapire, 1990; Demiriz et al., 2002).
+Our classification method utilizes the idea of boosting.
+Boosting seeks to "boost" the accuracy of weak (or base) classifiers - the general idea is to assign each classifier a weight and evaluate the goodness of their aggregate response Freund (1995), Mitchell (1997), Schapire (1990), Demiriz et al. (2002).
 The weak classifiers, when considered individually may have low predictive power.
-However, the underlying premise is that if the weak classifiers' errors are uncorrelated, their combination gives a better approximation of the underlying "signal".
-Linear Programming boosting (LPboosting) is a boosting approach (Demiriz et al., 2002; Grove and Schuurmans, 1998) where the final classifier is learnt within a linear optimization framework but with a soft margin bias.
-That is, our emphasis is placed on separating the feature space into two regions (where each region contains either positively or negatively labeled examples), such that the margin between the positive and negative regions is maximized.
-The model places a 1-norm penalty on the weights, which also has the effect of reducing many of the weights to zero3.
-Our model in Classification model will build upon the LPboosting model with a set of additional priors.
+However, the premise is that if the weak classifiers' errors are uncorrelated, their combination gives a better approximation of the underlying "signal".
+Linear Programming boosting (LPboosting) is a boosting approach Demiriz et al. (2002), Grove and Schuurmans (1998) where the final classifier is learnt within a linear optimization framework but with a soft margin bias.
+That is, emphasis is placed on separating the feature space into two regions (where each region contains either positively or negatively labeled examples), such that the margin between the positive and negative regions is maximized.
+The model places a 1-norm penalty on the weights, which also has the effect of reducing many of the weights to zerô.
+Our model in §2.4 will build upon the LPboosting model with a set of additional priors.
 Weak classifiers in our case correspond to individual voxels (or features), which we discuss in more detail in the next section.